AntonioND/giibiiadvance/README.md

 - Finish porting the GUI:
  - Configuration window.
 Color select dialog?
- - Complete main window menu.
-Accelerators (F12, CTRL+R, ...)
  - Disable main menu elements when they can't be used.
  - Speedup button.
 Frameskip.
- - Remove log.txt file if not used.

 For 0.3.0
 ---------